okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 ### How it works

-The best way to describe how client-based rate limit works is to provide some example use cases.
+The best way to describe how client-based rate limiting works is to provide some example use cases.

 #### Client-based isolation for a unique IP address